ansermino/CodeLens/deliverables/iteration-02.plan.md

 All of the above tasks can be referenced on FreedCamp for more details, they can be referenced in our deliverable 2 folders.

- * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
- * Order the items from most to least important.
- * Feel free (but not obligated) to specify some/all tasks as user stories.

 #### Artifacts